-\subsection{Charge source of radius $r= r_0 <r_{\rm L}$.
-Polarization of vacuum and electron condensation on levels in lower continuum}
+\subsection{Charge Source of Radius $r= r_0 <r_{\rm L}$.
+Polarization of Vacuum and Electron Condensation on Levels in Lower Continuum}

-Since QED is the theory with a local interaction, the charge sources can be of arbitrary sizes, including $r_0\to 0$.
-To attack the zero-charge problem let us reconsider interpretation of the electron condensation in the field of the charged source of a very small size.
+Because QED is the theory with a local interaction, the charge sources can be of arbitrary sizes, including $r_0\to 0$.
+To attack the zero-charge problem, let us reconsider the interpretation of the electron condensation in the field of the charged source of a very small size.

-Since Dirac equation in spherically symmetric field does not change under simultaneous replacements $\epsilon\to -\epsilon$, $e\to -e$, i.e. $V\to -V$, and $\kappa \to -\kappa$, in the Coulomb field of a negative charge $Z_0<0$ there are electron levels (and in the field of a positive charge $Z_0>0$ there are positron levels), which originate in the lower continuum.
-With increasing $|Z_0|$ the energy of such level, $\epsilon_e$ goes up and at a value $|Z_0|>137-170$ (depending on $r_0$) the level intersects the boundary of the upper continuum $\epsilon_e =m$.
-According to the traditional interpretation, which we have used considering $r_0>r_{\rm pole}$, the electron states with $\epsilon_e >-m$, which appeared from the lower continuum already in a weak field of repulsion to the electron, should be regarded as unphysical, and they should be reinterpreted as positron states with energies $\epsilon_{e^+}=-\epsilon_e$.
-As a consequence of such reinterpretation, for a nucleus with $-Z_0>1/e^2$, upon decreasing $r_0$ the lowest positron level reaches the energy $\epsilon_{e^+} =-m$.
-Then two positrons, after tunnelling from the lower continuum, fill this empty level and two electrons go off to infinity.
+Because the Dirac equation in the spherically symmetric field does not change under simultaneous replacements $\epsilon\to -\epsilon$ and $e\to -e$, i.e., $V\to -V$ and $\kappa \to -\kappa$, in the Coulomb field of a negative charge $Z_0<0$, there are electron levels (and in the field of a positive charge $Z_0>0$, there are positron levels), which originate in the lower continuum.
+With increasing $|Z_0|$, the energy of such level, $\epsilon_e$, goes up and at a value $|Z_0|>137-170$ (depending on $r_0$), the level intersects the boundary of the upper continuum $\epsilon_e =m$.
+According to the traditional interpretation, which we have used while considering $r_0>r_{\rm pole}$, the electron states with $\epsilon_e >-m$, which appeared from the lower continuum already in a weak field of repulsion to the electron, should be regarded as unphysical, and they should be reinterpreted as positron states with energies $\epsilon_{e^+}=-\epsilon_e$.
+As a consequence of such reinterpretation, for a nucleus with $-Z_0>1/e^2$, upon decreasing $r_0$, the lowest positron level reaches the energy $\epsilon_{e^+} =-m$.
+Subsequently, two positrons, after tunnelling from the lower continuum, occupy this empty level and two electrons move to infinity.
 Similarly, positron states with $\epsilon_{e^+} >-m$ appeared from the lower continuum already in a weak field of attraction to electron (for $Z_0>0$) are regarded as unphysical, being interpreted as electron states with energies $\epsilon_e =-\epsilon_{e^+}$.
-As we have demonstrated, such interpretation allows to solve the problem of the charge distribution only for $r>r_0>r_{\rm pole}$, even with taking into account of such multiparticle effects, as the polarization of the vacuum and (for $Z>0$) the electron condensation on levels of the upper continuum crossed the boundary $\epsilon_e =-m$.
+As we have demonstrated, such an interpretation allows for solving the problem of the charge distribution only for $r>r_0>r_{\rm pole}$, even while taking such multiparticle effects into account, such as the polarization of the vacuum and (for $Z>0$) the electron condensation on levels of the upper continuum crossed the boundary $\epsilon_e =-m$.